Bake Off 2017: most popular baking appliances on which.co.uk – Which? News

 Neff U14M42N5GB, £650

-This built-in oven isn’t cheap, but it does comes with catalytic liners, which claim to keep your oven clean.
+This built-in oven isn’t cheap, but it does come with catalytic liners, which claim to help keep your oven cleaner.
 It is also spacious inside, so would be capable of cooking for a crowd, or perhaps a panel of judges.

 Read our full review of the Neff U14M42N5GB to find out if it is worth the price, or whether the claims are a lot of hot air.